Met Gala pays tribute to Black fashion and designers and includes Rihanna pregnancy surprise

 “She's in a two-button, double-breasted jacket fashioned into a tailcoat-like train in satin fabric for luster, plus crimson lining for a pop of color,” Dingle said.
 “I like the multiple brooches on the wide lapel.”

 Gigi Hadid, on the other hand, went all woman.
-She pulled up the spirit of Josephine Baker in a shimmery gold halter gown by Miu Miu that hugged her hips.
+She pulled up the spirit of Josephine Baker in a shimmery velvet gold halter gown by Miu Miu that hugged her hips, hip hugging being a big trend of the night for the women.

 Bad Bunny, ever a fashion rebel, wore a custom black Prada suit.
 The best detail: his woven hat, which appeared to be a reference to the pava, a straw hat associated with the Puerto Rican jíbaro.